Michael Hayes (wrestler): Independent circuit (1998–2000)

 In 1998, Hayes returned to the ring for the first time in four years working in the independents reuniting with Terry Gordy at Bad Boys of Wrestling in Wyoming.
+In 1999, he competed for Power Pro Wrestling, where he won the promotion's title.
 He defeated The Honky Tonk Man on May 8, 1999, at Superstars of Wrestling.
-On January 21, 2000, Gordy and Hayes wrestled for Oklahoma Pro Wrestling when they lost to The Hardy Boyz.
+On January 21, 2000, Gordy and Hayes wrestled for Oklahoma Pro Wrestling when they lost to the Hardy Boyz.

 Music career

 In 1987, on the back of the popularity of the "Badstreet USA" theme, Hayes recorded and released an album, Off The Streets.
 He also performed live concerts to promote the album with his backing band, the Badstreet Band.
 The July 1988 issue of Pro Wrestling Illustrated (written circa March 1988) contained a (possibly kayfabed) column by writer Dave Rosenbaum in which he visited the box office for a Badstreet Band show and surveyed what sort of people would actually go to Hayes' concerts.
 In 1992, Hayes performed a duet with music producer Darwin Conort called "Freebird Forever" on the WCW album, Slam Jam 1.

+During his WWE tenure, he recorded a couple of songs too, most famously "Big", Big Show's theme from 1999 to 2006, and "Bald Headed Blues" which is played during Vince McMahon's head-shaving segment at WrestleMania 23.

 In 2011, Hayes paid tribute to his Freebird brother Terry Gordy, who died of a heart attack caused by a blood clot in 2001, with a song entitled "Freebird Road" produced with Darwin Conort, based on Johnny VanZant's "Brickyard Road" (with permission).
 His music video was an emotional and stirring trip down memory lane as a Freebird and shows shots of him at Gordy's grave.

+Other media

+In 1986, Hayes appeared in the opening credits of Highlander alongside The Fabulous Freebirds, working his Purely Sexy gimmick on the turnbuckle while writhing free of his ring robe.